 Main Text

 On 6th of December 2020 in South Australia, samples from the C-type asteroid 162173 Ryugu were returned to Earth in the hermetically sealed container within the reentry capsule13, and transported to the curation facility in Sagamihara, Japan.
-Samples were recovered to perform the initial descriptions before delivery for in-depth investigations by the nominated analytical teams and for future researches worldwide, in a non-destructive manner and under a strict contamination controlled condition.
+Samples were recovered to perform the initial descriptions before delivery for in-depth investigations by the nominated analytical teams and for future researches worldwide, in a non-destructive manner and under a strict contamination controlled conditions.
 The asteroid Ryugu is the fourth extraterrestrial body whose samples have been returned to the Earth by spacecrafts, following the past sample return missions after Apollo14, Luna15 and Chang’e-516 from the Moon, Stardust from comet 81P/Wild217 and Hayabusa from near-Earth S-type asteroid Itokawa18,19.
 The Ryugu sample has sizes ranging from ~8 mm, the largest average diameter, down to fine dusts of sub-mm, with millimeter-scale particles being the most common (see Extended Fig. 1).

 A total of 5.424 ± 0.217 grams has been collected from Ryugu (see Extended Fig.1), and this has been kept as physically and chemically pristine as possible, with handling only in vacuum or in purified nitrogen without exposure to Earth’s atmosphere.
 From Chamber A, 3.237 ± 0.002 grams of samples were recovered, which was collected during the first touch-down sampling (TD1) at the equatorial ridge region of Ryugu10.
 We assume these samples represent the surface materials of Ryugu at the uppermost centimeter-scale layer, and this layer is influenced by insolation, radiation, temperature cycling, and micro-meteoritic impacts.
 From Chamber C, 2.025 ± 0.003 grams of samples were recovered, and these were collected during the second touch-down sampling (TD2) at a proximal site10 to the artificial crater excavated by the Small Carry-on Impactor (SCI)6,20.
 We assume part of the samples in Chamber C represent subsurface materials excavated by the impact experiments, and that these samples have not experienced long-term exposure to space.